Mr Andrew Fairley AM

 Tony serves on the Finance, Audit and Risk Management, the Governance and Remuneration and the Investment Committee.

-Kirstie has co-authored two illustrated books on fashion, In Vogue Australia: 50 years of Australian style (Harper Collins 2009) and The Australian Women’s Weekly fashion: The first 50 years (2015) for the National Library of Australia.
-Kirstie is a director and chief creative officer of porteavie.com, a digital e-commerce website and magazine.
-She is also a regular columnist for The New Daily news website, Harper’s Bazaar Australia and co-publisher of lifestyle magazine Inprint.
+Kirstie has co-authored two illustrated books on fashion, In Vogue Australia: 50 Years of Australian Style (Harper Collins 2009) and The Australian Women’s Weekly Fashion: The First 50 Years (2014) for the National Library of Australia.

 Associate Professor Nadine Ezard